yaegassy/coc-phpstan/README.md

 ## Linting of NEON file

+This extension includes a feature to perform linting using the `neon-js` library in a phpstan configuration file (`phpstan.neon`, `phpstan.neon.dist` or `phpstan.dist.neon`).

 To run this linting feature, the filetype must be `neon`.

 Install "neon" related plugin (e.g. [yaegassy/nette-neon.vim](https://github.com/yaegassy/nette-neon.vim)).